 Women and their health complications are often misunderstood.
 Starting from her menstrual cycle, her puberty to her fertility, nothing is easier.
 When we talk about female fertility, it is a sensitive issue as well.
 Every woman wants to experience the beauty of motherhood but certain health implications can come in the way of the feeling.
 When a female can’t get pregnant, she is considered infertile.

 The reason behind female infertility:

 There might be various factors due to which a woman might not be able to conceive:

 - Hormonal Problems: If you are not getting pregnant, there might be a reason that your body is not going through a hormonal change that results to the release of an egg from the ovary and also the thickening of the uterus’ lining.

-- Irregular Periods or no Periods: We all know, how menstrual cycle works.
-When there are some abnormalities in the periods, that may lead to infertility.
+- Irregular Periods or no Periods: We all know, how the menstrual cycle works.
+Abnormalities in the periods may lead to infertility.
 Abnormalities may include heavier or lighter bleeding, painful periods, irregular periods or no periods at all.

 - Damaged fallopian tubes: They are the tube-like structure that is responsible for carrying eggs from ovary to the uterus.
-If a woman had pelvic infections or pelvic surgery, she might get damaged fallopian tubes that may make it hard for the woman to conceive.
+If a woman has pelvic infections or pelvic surgery, fallopian tubes might get affected that makes it hard for the woman to conceive.

 - Uterine Problems: If a woman has uterine problems, it might be hard for her to get pregnant.
 You may have fibroids which are a tumor that usually develops in the wall of the uterus.
 Various other abnormalities might also occur that interfere with the pregnancy.

-- Cervical Problems: There occurs a situation when woman have a condition that prevents sperm from passing through the cervical canal.
+- Cervical Problems: There occurs a situation when a woman has a condition that prevents\ sperms from passing through the cervical canal.